 * Experiment with all sorts of grains: quinoa is full of protein and has a great, nutty taste.
 Add it to other grains, soups, or casseroles for a nutritional boost.

 * Make a big pot of soup once a week.
-Soup is a great way to use up leftovers, and it’s very filling.
+Soup is a wonderful way to use up leftovers, and it’s very filling.
 Studies have shown that people who regularly eat soup weigh less.

-* One of my favorite tricks is to cook a pot of pasta, rice, or other grain and keep it in the fridge as a base for meals throughout the week.
+* One of my favorite tricks is to cook a pot of pasta, rice, or other grain, and keep it in the fridge as a base for meals throughout the week.

 * By using your slow cooker to make soups, stews, and even pudding cakes (!) you will save a lot of money.
 It’s extremely easy.
 (By the way, if you don’t own a slow cooker think seriously about buying one.
 Four or five quart sizes are the most useful and can be found at garage sales or inexpensively at your local big box store.
 They use very little energy and let you come home to a piping hot meal.)